Nethereum/Nethereum.BlockchainStorage/README.md

 * --MinimumBlockNumber
   - A number dictating the lowest block number to process - instead of starting at 0.
   - Useful when "FromBlock" has not neen specified.
   - Default is 0.
+* --MinimumBlockConfirmations
+  - The number of blocks to remain behind the front of the chain
+  - Default is 0.
 * --FromBlock
   - The starting block number.